pubnub/workshop-raspberrypi/projects-python/led/README.md

 ## Wiring an LED

 To get started with wires and a breadboard, we'll first make a simple circuit that connects a Pi's 3.3v pin to an LED, causing it to light up.
-After covering the fundamentals, we'll introduce control over hardware by modifying our circuitry and writing simple code to manually turn the light on and off.
+After covering the fundamentals, we'll introduce control over hardware by modifying our circuitry and writing simple code to wirelessly turn the light on and off, over the internet.

 ### What You Need